johnpapa/vue-workshop/labs.md

 #### Step 2

-Open `package.json` and note that `vue-router` is included in the list of dependencies.
+Open a terminal window in the root of the project and run `vue add router`.
+This adds the Vue router to your dependencies and includes it n your app.

+When you are prompted to use history mode, type `y` and press `ENTER`.

 #### Step 3

-Open a terminal window in the root of the project and run `npm install`.

-#### Step 4

 Open `src/components` and take a quick look at the following component files: